-See Section 401 of this Article.
-For purposes of Sections 415.3 et seq., "low income" households shall be defined as households whose total household income does not exceed 55% of Area Median Income for purposes of purposes of purposes of purposes of purposes of moderate income" and "middle income" households shall mean households whose total household income does not exceed 100% of Area Median Income for purposes of purpo
+- See Section 401 of this Article.
+For purposes of Sections 415.3 et seq., "low income" households shall be defined as households whose total household income does not exceed 55% of Area Median Income for purposes of purchasing an affordable unit, or 80% of Area Median Income for purposes of purchasing an affordable unit, and "moderate income" and "middle income" households shall mean households whose total household income does not exceed 100% of Area Median Income for purposes of renting an affordable unit, or 120% of Area Median Income for purposes of purchasing an affordable unit.
+The Small Sites Fund, defined in Section 415.5(f)(2), and the Small Sites Program may use Affordable Housing Fees to acquire sites and buildings consistent with the parameters of the Programs, as periodically updated and administered by MOHCD. - SEC.

-SEC.
 415.3.
-APPLICATION.

-- (a) Notwithstanding any other provision to the contrary in this Code, Section 415.1 et seq. shall apply to any housing project that consists of ten 10 or more units where an individual project or a phased project is to be undertaken and where the total undertaking comprises a project with ten 10 or more units, even if the development is on separate but adjacent lots.
-This provision also applies to housing projects that requires Commission approval of replacement housing destroyed by earthquake, fire, or natural disaster only where the destroyed housing included units restricted under the Inclusionary Affordable Housing Program or the City's predecessor inclusionary housing policy, condominium conversion requirements, or other affordable housing program. - (b) The effective date of these requirements shall be either April 5, 2002, which is the date that the requirements originally became effective, or the date a subsequent modification, if any, became operative.
-The following table is designed to summarize the most significant subsequent modifications to this Program and the dates those modifications went into effect.
-The Planning Department and the
+APPLICATION. - (a) Notwithstanding any other provision to the contrary in this Code, Section 415.1 et seq. shall apply to any housing project that consists of ten 10 or more units where an individual project or a phased project is to be undertaken and where the total undertaking comprises a project with ten 10 or more units, even if the development is on separate but adjacent lots.
+This provision also applies to housing projects that requires Commission approval of replacement housing destroyed by earthquake, fire, or natural disaster only where the destroyed housing included units restricted under the Inclusionary Affordable Housing Program or the City's predecessor inclusionary housing policy, condominium conversion requirements, or other affordable housing program. - (b) The effective date of these requirements shall be either April 5, 2002, which is the date that the requirements originally became effective, or the date a subsequent modification, if any, became